Exercise, Meditation & Yoga

 - Give yourself 15 minutes of rest following class before you go home, especially following a hot yoga practice.

 - At the end of class, Kapalabhati breathing is a great time to practice your pelvic floor exercises.

-Here are some local yoga studios offering prenatal yoga programs, regular yoga programs, hot yoga programs and meditation with excellent certified instructors to guide you in your practice whether it be new or experienced (some studios even offer mom and baby yoga):
+Local yoga studios will usually offer specialized and modified prenatal yoga programs as well as mom and baby yoga programs with certified instructors to guide you in your practice whether it be new or experienced.

 Please note: Not all yoga studios support pregnant clients in their journey towards health through yoga practice.
 We encourage you to find a safe and supportive environment for your practice of yoga.
 Do not hesitate to ask a yoga studio for their policy regarding practicing while pregnant.

 The pubococcygeal muscle otherwise known as the Kegel muscle, was named after the doctor who invented these exercises.
 We will call it the PC muscle for short.
 The PC muscle is like a hammock of muscle attached to the pubic bone and spine.
 It wraps itself around the vagina, urethra and rectum.

 The hammock will hold all the inner organs up if it is strong enough.

 If it is weak, the bladder tends to sag, meaning every time you cough or sneeze, you leak urine.
 It also means your uterus is not high towards your belly button but also falls down into your vagina.
 This can even cause your uterus to begin protruding out of your vagina in some clients called uterine prolapse.